tareko/peertube-importer/README.md

 Uploaded video IDs are tracked in `uploaded.txt`.
 Videos listed in this file are skipped on subsequent runs to avoid re-uploading.

+Each successful upload is also recorded in `uploaded-map.txt` as a mapping between the YouTube video ID and the corresponding PeerTube video ID.
+This file can be used later to perform actions like setting a new thumbnail for a specific upload.

 ## Configuration
 Copy `sample.env` to `.env` and set `BASE_DIR`, `PEERTUBE_URL`, `PEERTUBE_USER`
 and `PEERTUBE_PASS` before running the script.
 Set